 Under the Skin

-fantastic performances from Channing Tatum, mark Ruffalo, and Steve Carell are what kept this on the list.
-That and a script so well written that even though I knew what was going to happen the big happening caught me off guard.
+Fantastic performances from Channing Tatum, Mark Ruffalo, and Steve Carell are what kept this on the list.
+That and a script was so well written that even though I knew what was going to happen at the end, when it happened I was caught completely off guard.

 Captain America: The Winter Soldier

-One of Marvel’s strengths is that they seem focussed on telling good stories first and this is a good story.
-It pits Captain America against his past and his place in the present and future, manages to keep the guy wrapped in the American Flag about doing the right thing rather than just straight up patriotism, and manages to package it all in a thoroughly engaging spy-action movie.
-The Marvel formula night be starting to get a bit threadbare and sometime soon they’re going to have to leave a character dead if they want to hold my attention but this time around they still did everything exactly right.
+One of Marvel’s strengths is that they seem focused on telling good stories first and this is a good story.
+It pits Captain America against his past and his place in the present and future manages to keep the guy wrapped in the American Flag about doing the right thing rather than just straight-up patriotism and manages to package it all in a thoroughly engaging spy-action movie.
+The Marvel formula might be starting to get a bit threadbare and sometime soon they’re going to have to leave a character dead if they want to hold my attention but this time around they still did everything exactly right.